AnyChart/docs.anychart.com/Common_Settings/Legend/Advanced_Settings.md

 ## Overview

+...

 ## Title + Separator

 The legend title is disabled by default.
 To enable and configure it, combine the {api:anychart.core.ui.Legend#title}title(){api} method with the methods of the {api:anychart.core.ui.Title}anychart.core.ui.Title{api} class.
-For example, you can adjust the font of the title:
+For example, you can adjust the text and font of the title:

 ```
 // enable and configure the legend title